Girl Scouts River Valleys regularly brings together girls from across the council to make a big impact in our community.

 Seeing that 1 out of every 6 children in Minnesota struggled with hunger, Girl Scouts River Valleys worked to make a difference in the spring of 2013.
 Through individual donations and food drives, local Girl Scouts collected over 22,200 pounds of food – well above our goal – for those in need.

-Read more about Feed the Need on our blog.
+Read more about Feeding the Need on our blog.

 Centennial Day of Service